vuw-research-computing/raapoi-docs/docs/usersub/paraview.md

 ## ParaView (via OpenFOAM)

-*Firstly, see the FAQ entry on visualisation (i.e. consider if this is something you really need to do remotely).
-If doing your visualisation/plotting locally is not an option, proceed.
-Note that this FAQ entry is aimed at those using ParaView alongside OpenFOAM, i.e. you'll need an installation of OpenFOAM on your local computer and on Rāpoi.*
+!!!
+Warning "Friendly Reminder"
+    *HPC is built to serve powerful computational work which generally happens at pre-visualisation stage, and is not entirely meant to fulfill visualisation needs as discussed in [FAQ section: Visualisation](../faq.md#visualisation).
+Please proceed only if you think doing visualisation/plotting locally is not an option.
+Kindly note that these instructions are meant for Paraview usage alongside OpenFOAM.*

 To connect ParaView to Rāpoi, you will need 3 terminal windows: two to extend the virtual handshake from Rāpoi and from your local computer, and one to open ParaView.